Anwesh43/ScrappyJS/README.md

 # ScrappyJS

-##A very Scrappy 2d game framework
-###ScrappyJS is a javascript library written to easily create 2d games
+##ScrappyJS is a javascript library written to easily create 2d games

 ##Important Components
 ```